Project Gorgon Tanking Guide

 • Strong damage mitigation

-The main differences lie in unlock difficulty, playstyle complexity, and how quickly they become viable.
+The primary differences lie in unlock requirements, playstyle complexity, and how quickly each build becomes effective during progression.

-Because of this, Staff & Shield is usually the easiest tank setup to begin with, while Ice and Cow builds tend to be longer-term investments.
+Because of these differences, Staff & Shield is generally the easiest tank setup to start with, while Ice Magic and Cow-based tanks are better approached as longer-term investments once you’re familiar with Project Gorgon’s systems.

 Project Gorgon Cow

-Maintaining aggro as a tank in Project Gorgon is one of the more demanding parts of the role.
+Maintaining aggro as a tank in Project Gorgon is one of the more demanding parts of the role and one of the areas that most clearly separates tanking from standard DPS play.

 • Damage dealt